Starting Out

 Tripod Head

 My first choice was a geared Arca-Swiss Cube from my architectural work.
 It is self-locking and allows very precise and smooth independent adjustments around four axes.
 It is a joy to use, but it wants to sit on a sturdy tripod with a vertical center column.
 The outrigger, by contrast, requires a strong yet lightweight ballhead.
 After some trials with RRS and FLM models, I settled on the Novoflex Magic Ball Mini.
 Its range of motion dwarfs that of a conventional ballhead, which really helps with camera positioning.
 In particular, it allows camera leveling on a downward-pointing outrigger, which is impossible with a conventional ballhead unless it is mounted on some sort of angle bracket.
 The Magic Ball locks and unlocks with less than a quarter turn of its single large knob, which means that I don’t have to change my grip and that I get good tactile feedback about the locking status.
 Its smooth movements make fine adjustments fairly easy, though not as easy as they are with a geared head.
-I use the head without a quick-release clamp in order to save weight.
+I use the head without a quick-release clamp to save weight.
 The Magic Ball has pretty much replaced the Arca Cube in my macro work because I want my equipment ready to go and not waste time swapping out heads while the bugs get restive.

 Focusing Slider